Pachinko (novel): Book III (1962–1989)

 Noa moves to Nagano, intending to work off his debt to Hansu and rid himself of his shameful heritage.
 He becomes a bookkeeper for a racist pachinko owner who won't hire Koreans and lives undercover using his Japanese name, Nobuo, marrying a Japanese woman and having four children.
 After having abandoned his birth family and living sixteen years under a false identity, Noa is tracked down by Hansu at the request of Sunja.
-Though Hansu warns Sunja not to immediately approach Noa, Sunja refuses to listen to his warnings and begs Noa to reunite with her and the rest of the family.
-Noa promises to call, and he commits suicide shortly after Sunja leaves.
+Though Hansu warns Sunja not to approach Noa immediately, Sunja refuses to listen to his warnings and begs Noa to reunite with her and the rest of the family.
+Noa promises to call, but he commits suicide shortly after Sunja leaves.

-In the meantime, Mozasu has become extremely wealthy, owning his own pachinko parlors and dating a Japanese divorcee, Etsuko, who refuses to marry him.
+In the meantime, Mozasu has become extremely wealthy, owning his pachinko parlors and dating a Japanese divorcee, Etsuko, who refuses to marry him.
 Hana, Etsuko's troubled teenage daughter from her previous marriage, arrives to stay with her mother after learning she is pregnant, and later she has an abortion.
-Hana is drawn to Solomon's innocence and they begin a sexual relationship.
-He quickly falls in love with her, giving her large sums of money which she uses to run away to Tokyo.
+Hana is drawn to Solomon's innocence, and they begin a sexual relationship.
+He quickly falls in love with her, giving her large sums of money, which she uses to run away to Tokyo.

 Years later, Solomon, now attending college in New York City and dating a Korean-American woman named Phoebe, receives a call from a drunken Hana in Roppongi.
-He relays the information to Etsuko and Mozasu, who manage to locate her.
+He relays the information to Etsuko and Mozasu, who are now married.
+Although it is a false lead, eventually, Etsuko manages to locate Hana, who has become a sex worker.
 After graduating from Columbia University, Solomon takes a job at a British bank and moves back to Japan with Phoebe.
-His first major client project involves convincing an elderly Korean woman to sell her land in order to clear the way for the construction of a golf resort, which he accomplishes by calling in a favor from his father's friend Goro.
-When the woman dies of natural causes soon afterwards, Solomon's employers claim that the deal will attract negative publicity and they fire him, citing his father's connections to pachinko and implying that the woman was murdered.
+His first major client project involves convincing an elderly Korean woman to sell her land to clear the way for the construction of a golf resort, which he accomplishes by calling in a favor from his father's friend Goro.
+When the woman dies of natural causes soon afterward, Solomon's employers claim that the deal will attract adverse publicity, and they fire him, citing his father's connections to Pachinko and implying that the woman was murdered.

-With newfound resolve and a clearer outlook on life, Solomon breaks up with Phoebe, goes to work for his father's business, and makes amends with a dying Hana in the hospital.
+With newfound resolve and a clearer outlook on life, Solomon chooses not to object when Phoebe leaves him, goes to work for his father's business, and has closure with Hana, who is in the hospital, dying of AIDS.
 Now an elderly woman, Sunja visits Isak's grave and reflects on her life.
-She learns from the cemetery groundskeeper that despite the shame Noa felt for his family, Noa had regularly visited Isak's grave even after moving to Nagano.
+She learns from the cemetery groundskeeper that despite Noa's shame for his family, Noa had regularly visited Isak's grave even after moving to Nagano.
 This gives Sunja the closure and reassurance she needs, and she buries a photo of Noa beside Isak's grave.